cvisionlabops/collectd-nvidianvml/README.md

 To upload a new version you should run this (build and upload):

+> Don't forget to upgrade a version in setup.py file, and next run:

 ```bash
 python setup.py sdist upload -r pypi
 ```